Try::Tiny - Minimal try/catch with proper preservation of $@

 version 0.31

-You can use Try::Tiny's try
+You can use Try::Tiny's try and catch to

 expect and handle exceptional conditions, avoiding quirks in Perl and